amberunabia/amberunabia/README.md

-### Hi, my name is Amber!
+### Hi, my name is Amber! 👋🏼
-- I am currently a senior at Chaminade University of Honolulu
+- I am currently a senior at Chaminade University of Honolulu 📚
-- Majoring in Community and Public Health, Minoring in Psychology, and pursuing a Certificate in Data Science
+- Majoring in Community and Public Health, Minoring in Psychology, and pursuing a Certificate in Data Science✨

 <!--